chrisfarnham/seefarblog/_sections/Feedline_Passthrough.md

 ![](PXL_20230909_163331886.jpg)

-And it was very simple to connect it all to a copper grounding bus and my radio.
+It was very simple to connect it all to a copper grounding bus and my radio.

 > I'm very pleased with how this all turned out.
 In the end it was a simple project but what you see represents
 > months of dreaming and thinking.
 I'm glad I took my time and did it correctly.